luckinet/loca/03_build_occurrence_database/README.md

 ## Tools

-The occurrence database is built with R packages `occurrenceDB` for organizing the database and `ontologics` to harmonize concepts.
+The occurrence database is built with [functions included in this repository](https://github.com/luckinet/luca/blob/main/02_boot_functions.R) for organizing the database and `ontologics` to harmonize concepts.

 Each script follows a clearly defined template, where